Skip to content

 In cis male prostate cancer patients, bicalutamide has about a 1/4000 chance of causing either severe liver or severe lung toxicity.
 All published case reports of either severe liver or lung toxicity have been in cis men over 59 years of age.
 It is likely that trans women will face a much lower but still present risk.

 Extremely safe and effective antiandrogens that prevent your testes from producing testosterone.
-Commonly referred to as puberty blockers, they work just as well at blocking T for people who have gone through a full AMAB/testosterone puberty.
+Commonly referred to as puberty blockers, they work just as well at blocking T for people who have gone through a full natal testosterone puberty.

-Unfortunately the most powerful forms are not available from DIY sources due to being prohibitively expensive.
+Some of the longest lasting forms are not feasible to buy from DIY sources due to being prohibitively expensive or difficult to administer.

 Some DIY sources now sell a type of pill form oral GNRH antagonist called Relugolix.
 It can be moderately expensive though.